 It’s important to identify these tasks that are necessary but not significant.
 We all do tasks that might not advance us toward our significant results, yet are necessary to maintain our relationships or our finances.

 For example, Allison may need to send a birthday card to her aunt and to pay the bills.
 She also has to get groceries, and she should probably clean up the leaves in the yard.
 These tasks won’t help her lower her team’s stress, but doing these tasks is necessary to keep Allison’s life on track.

 For Allison, the task of picking up the leaves in her yard has been taking up brain space for the last two weeks.
 She avoids the task, though, because it requires a lot of physical energy, and she prefers to use weekend time to restore her body and rest after a busy week.
 But now there are so many leaves that she’s worried it may soon snow, and if the leaves are there, it will kill the grass.

 What’s the answer?

-Delegate as many low-importance items as you can to others.
+Delegate as many necessary but not significant items as you can to others.
 When you offload time-consuming tasks, you free yourself mentally and physically.
 You feel more energized to tackle the tasks that are important to you.

 In Allison’s case, she can hire someone to pick up the leaves.
 She can order her groceries online.
 In our gig economy, there are so many services available that can free you up to reach your significant goals.
 One of my favorite services is TaskRabbit.* Their platform will instantly connect you to skilled Taskers to help with cleaning, furniture assembly, home repairs, running errands and more.